sajjad-yousuf-96/sajjad-yousuf-96/README.md

 <br />
 <ul>
-<li>👷 Currently pursuing BSc in Software Engineering(2018-2022) from Usman Institure of Technology. </li>
+<li>👷 Currently graduated in BS in Software Engineering(2018-2022) from Usman Institure of Technology. </li>
 <li>💼 Working as an Odoo Developer Intern at <a href="https://alhaditech.com/"> AL-HADI-TECH</a>. </li>
 <li>🔭 Started Working On Python Data Science, AI and ERP Systems</li>
 <li>🌱 Tech Geek, always ready to learn new Technologies/Frameworks/Languages.</li>